 Experiments demonstrate that \our{} consistently matches or surpasses both classical clustering algorithms and recent deep learning-based approaches, establishing it as a powerful and practical tool for the unsupervised analysis of tabular data.
 Beyond its strong empirical performance, we also provide theoretical justification by showing that \our{} fits the framework of Prior-data Fitted Networks, thereby reinforcing its theoretical soundness (see \Cref{sec:pfn}).

-{We supplement the paper with an appendix that includes background on prior-data fitted networks, details of the synthetic data generation process, and additional details of the experimental results.
-The code used in this paper is available at \href{https://github.com/gmum/zeus}{https://github.com/gmum/zeus} }
+We supplement the paper with an appendix that includes background on prior-data fitted networks, specifics of the synthetic data generation process, details of the experimental results, and additional experimental studies.
+The code used in this paper is available at \href{https://github.com/gmum/zeus}{https://github.com/gmum/zeus}.